johnmunoz777/LMFD_MSDS_Practicum/README.md

 ![ds](images/ds_example.jpg)
 ### Acquiring Video & Splitting Videos into Still Images
 I asked all 12 of my volunteers to send me an approximately 30-second video of their face. <br>
-I suggested that they capture a variety of angles to help the YOLO and LBPHFaceRecognizer models learn different aspects of their facial features.<br>
+I suggested that they capture a variety of angles to help the YOLO and LBPH FaceRecognizer models to learn different aspects of their facial features.<br>
 For example, the video should include their face looking directly at the camera, as well as other angles.
 [![Video Thumbnail](images/john_ex.jpg)](images/johns.mp4)
 #### Extracting Frames from Video